mff-uk/dataspecer/README.md

 Your `node -v` should be at least `v18.19.0`, but `v20` is recommended.

-After clonning the repository you should create local config files.
+After cloning the repository you should create local config files.
 Please see individual applications or packages what to do.

 For a start it is sufficient to create `applications/client/.env.local` file with a single line `REACT_APP_BACKEND=xxx` where you set demo backend.